-- .1 Wage increases shall be based upon job performance and the employee's current step or position within his/her designated pay range. - .2 Pending budget allocation and Mayoral approval, each year on January 1, a non-probationary employee will be eligible to receive a Satisfactory Performance Increase (SPI).
-Eligibility for this increase will be determined by the department head and rating supervisor using the Performance Planning and Review Record (PPR) (See Section 703). - .3 A newly appointed non-sworn employee is eligible for an SPI after completion of one (1) year within their position and receipt of a Proficient or above rating in the performance review at the end of the probationary period if both are completed before June 30 within the fiscal year that the funds are allocated.
-Subsequent eligibility for SPI's is on January 1 of the following year. - .4 If an employee's eligibility for an SPI date falls within a probationary period following a promotion, voluntary demotion, lateral transfer to a different classification, or lateral transfer to the same classification in a different departmentany SPI is deferred until the
+- .1 Wage increases shall be based upon job performance and the employee's current step or position within their designated pay range. - .2 Pending budget allocation and Mayoral approval, each year on January 1, a non-probationary employee will be eligible to receive a Step Pay Increase (SPI).
+Eligibility for this increase will be determined by the department head and rating supervisor using the semiannual performance evaluation (See Section 703). - .3 A newly appointed non-sworn employee is eligible for an SPI after completion of one (1) year within their position subject to any eligibility criteria issued by the Mayor, if applicable.
+Subsequent eligibility for SPI's is on January 1 of the following year. - .4 If an employee's eligibility for an SPI date falls within a probationary period following a promotion, voluntary demotion, lateral transfer to a different classification, or lateral transfer to the same classification in a different department any SPI is deferred until the completion of the probation.
+If eligible, the increase will be effective the pay period immediately following the completion of the probationary period and will not be retroactive to January 1.

-- completion of the probation.
-If eligible, the increase will be effective the pay period immediately following the completion of the probationary period and will not be retroactive to January 1. - Non-sworn employees may be eligible to receive a Special Merit Increase at the recommendation of the department to reward exemplary performance.
+- Non-sworn employees may be eligible to receive a Special Merit Increase at the recommendation of the department to reward exemplary performance.
 Annually on January 1, departments may submit requests to the Personnel Director or designee for special merit increases for a maximum of ten percent (10%) of employees within their department or one (1) employee per department, whichever is greater.
-Written explanations justify ng he increase should accompany the PPRand Personnel Action Form for review and approval by the Personnel Director or designee.
-Approved SMIs will be effective at the beginning of the pay period afterthey are received and approved by Human Resources. - .6 Departments requesting Special Merit Increases requested outside the PPR process or in excess of the allowed number per department must be submitted to the Personnel Director or designee and accompanied by written explanations justifying the request and are subject to approval by the Mayor or designee. - .7 Departments requesting a Pay Adjustment must have the department head submitthe request to the Personnel Director or designee, with written explanations justifying the request.
+Written explanations justifying the increase should accompany the Personnel Action Form for review and approval by the Personnel Director or designee.
+Approved SMIs will be effective at the beginning of the pay period after they are received and approved by Human Resources. - .6 Departments requesting Special Merit Increases requested outside the timeframes outlined in .5 above or in excess of the allowed number per department must be submitted to the Personnel Director or designee and accompanied by written explanations justifying the request and are subject to approval by the Mayor or designee. - .7 Departments requesting a Pay Adjustment must have the department head submit the request to the Personnel Director or designee, with written explanations justifying the request.
 Approved Pay Adjustments will be effective at the beginning of the pay period after they are received and approved by Human Resources.